sendbird/sendbird-chatgpt-sample-ios/README.md

   />
 </p>

+## Requirements
+The minimum requirements for this sample are:

+- iOS 14.0 +
+- Xcode 14.1 + (Swift 5.7.1 +)
+- Sendbird UIKit 3.5.6

 ## Getting Started
 1. Create your Sendbird application on [the dashboard](https://dashboard.sendbird.com/auth/signup).
 2. [Register the ChatGPT bot](https://sendbird.com/developer/tutorials/chatbot-google-dialogflow) in your Sendbird application.